hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > When charity by them is really meant.
 >
 > Jem.
-'Tis praiseworthy and kind, all must confess,
+It is praiseworthy and kind, all must confess,
 >
 > To give to objects really in distress.
 >